DPC Concludes Court Proceedings Against X’s AI Tool ‘Grok’ Over Privacy Concerns

 In News

-The DPC’s involvement in the X case is part of a broader effort to address the challenges arising from the use of personal data in AI systems.
-The Commission has raised concerns about how personal data is processed at various stages of AI model development, particularly when it comes to the legal basis for data processing.
-In response to these concerns, the DPC is seeking an opinion from the European Data Protection Board (EDPB) under Article 64(2) of the General Data Protection Regulation (GDPR).
+The DPC’s action against X reflects a broader effort to regulate personal data use in AI development.
+The Commission has raised concerns about the legal basis for processing personal data at various stages of model creation and training.
+To clarify these issues, the DPC has requested an opinion from the European Data Protection Board (EDPB) under Article 64(2) of the General Data Protection Regulation (GDPR).
+This step aims to foster consistent EU-wide enforcement regarding AI systems that rely on both first-party and third-party data.

 Need Help?